ktakashi/sagittarius-scheme/README.md

     ADD_DEFINITIONS("-DGC_WIN32_THREADS")

 This is because Sagittarius is using threads but some how current alpha archive does not set this macro.

+And if you don't have zlib on your developping environment, you also need to add the following line to `ext/zlib/zlib-{current-zlib-version}/CMakeLists.txt`.

+    INCLUDE_DIRECTORIES(${CMAKE_CURRENT_SOURCE_DIR})

+The place does not matter as long as `cmake` can recognise it.
+My suggestion is after line number 75 (if cmake downloads version 1.2.6) where it adds other include directory.

 If you are using command line `cmake`, make sure you  delete CMakeCache.txt and re-run `cmake`.
 If you are using `cmake-gui`, then just press `Generate` button.

     % nmake
     % nmake test